This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Control Chart Warnings in Graphs

-JMP Live report posts containing control charts can generate notifications if there are control chart warnings.
+JMP Live report posts that contain control charts can generate notifications if there are control chart warnings.
 When you publish a JMP report post that contains a control chart, you can specify whether to enable warnings.
 You can also enable warnings from a JMP Live report post.

 These people receive notifications: